Review 51 (2021): 105–130 https://doi.org/10.22584/nr51.2021.005

 Applicable regulations also establish requirements for water sampling and analysis, including the manner of collecting samples, transport, as well as testing methods and the type of instruments and laboratories to be used.
 For instance, there is typically a provision that sampling results, other than spot readings (e.g., chlorine, turbidity), can only be accepted if the laboratory is accredited.
 These requirements are typically based on the “Standard Methods for Examination of Water and Wastewater” (American Public Health Association 2017).
 A variety of other well-established technical standards and standardization documents exist for specific aspects of testing and monitoring, which are sometimes referred to in legislation.

-parameters.
-Although case-specific best practices and guidance documents exist
+of facilities, and parameters.
+Although case-specific best practices and

-for such aspects, technical standards barely exist for frequency and location
+guidance documents exist for such aspects, technical standards barely exist for

 3.5.2 Wastewater Monitoring